thomasf/docker-devpi/README.md

 DEVPISERVER_ and dashes replaced by underscores.
 For example --restrict-modify becomes DEVPISERVER_RESTRICT_MODIFY.

+**DEVPISERVER_OUTSIDE_URL**

+If you expose the devpi server on a nonstandard port through a web server (like http://example.com:3141)  you need to set this option, otherwise devpi will not build it's urls correctly and you won't be able to log in using the devpi cli client.

+Example env var: DEVPISERVER_OUTSIDE_URL=http://devpi.example.com:3141

+**devpi-server options**

 At the time of writing this is all of the devpi-server options (will probably not be kept up to date, installation of plugins also adds more options).